-The granting of limited liability protection acknowledges the dangerous clinical environment, its unique circumstances, and the severe constraints health care workers face while confronting an invisible and often unrecognizable invader.
+The granting of limited liability protection acknowledges this dangerous environment, its unique circumstances, and the severe constraints health care workers face while confronting an invisible and often unrecognizable invader.

-Protections would take effect March 13, 2020, the date Governor Abbott declared COVID-19 a statewide public health emergency.
+Protections would take effect March 13, 2020, the date Gov. Abbott declared COVID-19 a statewide public health emergency.
 Other states have used the date of emergency declaration as the start date of their COVID liability laws.